-Indicative Budget components EU contribution (amount in EUR) Indicative third party contribution, in currency identified Budget support - cf. section 4.3 60 000 000.00 N.A Total 60 000 000.00 N.A.
+Indicative Budget components EU contribution (amount in EUR) 2021 2022 Budget support - cf. section 4.3 60 000 000 75 000 000 Total 60 000 000 75 000 000

 4.5.
 Organisational Set-up and Responsibilities

 As part of its prerogative of budget implementation and to safeguard the financial interests of the Union, the Commission may participate in the above governance structures set up for governing the implementation of the Action.
 The indicative Moldovan authorities involved in the implementation of the Action will include: the Office of Prime Minister, the Ministry of Labour and Social Protection, the Ministry of Infrastructure and Regional Development, National Agency for Energy Regulation of the Republic of Moldova, Energy Efficiency Agency, Ministry of Finance.